gypsydave5/gypsydave5.github.io/_posts/2016-01-06-vim-mac-mssql-client.md

 [^4]: CPAN is running all the tests on each of the modules.
 Bit excessive I know.
 [^5]: This inforamation can also be added using the `odbcinst` tool, But this way seems easier to me.
 Read more about these files in the unixODBC documentation  [here][odbcFiles]
 [^6]: ODBC will also look in `/usr/local/etc/odbc.ini` for DSNs, but these will be available to all users.
 So we're putting them in the local user file it checks, `~/.odbc.ini`.
+[^7]: Data Source Name - just so you know.
-[^7]: The connection information used here can include the database, but we've pushed that part down to the DSN defined above.
+[^8]: The connection information used here can include the database, but we've pushed that part down to the DSN defined above.
 It must always include the `username` and `passwd` from what I've seen through experimentation.

 [.pgpass]: http://www.postgresql.org/docs/-3/static/libpq-pgpass.html
 [FreeTDS]: http://www.freetds.org/